mihaelaaa-23/TMPS/lab4/REPORT.md

 - **Mediator** - Reduces chaotic dependencies between objects by forcing them to collaborate only via a mediator object.
 Promotes loose coupling by preventing objects from referring to each other explicitly.

-- **Memento** - Captures and externalizes an object's internal state so that the object can be restored to this state later, without violating encapsulation.
-Useful for save/load functionality.

 - **Observer** - Defines a subscription mechanism to notify multiple objects about events happening to the object they're observing.
 Enables event-driven architectures and loose coupling between publishers and subscribers.

-- **State** - Allows an object to alter its behavior when its internal state changes.
-The object will appear to change its class.
-Great for state machines and workflow systems.

 - **Strategy** - Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

-- **Template Method** - Defines the skeleton of an algorithm in a base class but lets subclasses override specific steps without changing the algorithm's structure.

 - **Visitor** - Lets you separate algorithms from the objects on which they operate, making it easy to add new operations without modifying the object classes.